Watching Squid Game on Netflix? Change this subtitle setting immediately

 'Wildly different'

-"You have to change your Netflix settings to ENGLISH not ENGLISH CC.
-Here is a screen grab of that scene with ENGLISH.
-(Screen is black cause they don't allow grabs but the subtitle comes through)."
+"You have to change your Netflix settings to English not English CC.
+Here is a screen grab of that scene with English.
+(Screen is black cause they don't allow grabs but the subtitle comes through)," wrote @ADeVonJohnson.

-Twitter user @MrTimCat found that the closed caption translation matched the English dub.
+Another Twitter user found that the closed-captions translation matched the English dub.

-"I found you got different subtitles depending if you chose English or English Closed Caption (with the latter matching the dubbed dialogue and the former being wildly different)."
+"I found you got different subtitles depending if you chose English or English Closed Caption (with the latter matching the dubbed dialogue and the former being wildly different)," wrote @MrTimCat.

-Mayer has reportedly since clarified that the English language subtitles are "substantially better" than the closed caption ones.
+Mayer has reportedly since clarified that the English language subtitles are "substantially better" than the closed-captions ones.